microsoft/CloudAdoptionFramework/aad-onboarding/conditional-access/README.md

 For this workshop, we'll use basic PowerShell scripts to set up the environment.

-// TODO, would this be better as Graph API templates instead?
-// TODO, should we always have a "Test Group (Audit)" -> "Test Group (On)" -> "All (Audit)" -> "All (On)" flow? to simulate a controlled rollout?

-> Next Step: Prereqs  (TODO Break into another page)

 CRITICAL:

 Because this impact the security profile of Azure AD, ensure you are doing this workshop in an isolated tenant that is free of any business impact caused by changes to policy.
 In this tenant you need to at least hold the Azure AD role of [Conditional Access administrator](https://docs.microsoft.com/azure/active-directory/roles/permissions-reference#conditional-access-administrator).
 (For demo purposes, Security administrator or Global administrator will work as well.)